-I am not a doctor, but I have suffered from Asthma all my life and worked with Carpets, Wood flooring and vinyls since I left school and all the information on the effects of carpets and it’s impact on Asthmatics is very confusing.
+I am not a doctor, but I have suffered from Asthma since I was a small child and I have worked as a carpet fitter since I left school and all the information on the affects of carpet on Asthmatics is very confusing.
 I can only tell you about my experience, with my Asthma carpets and other flooring types.

 Carpets Do not Trigger my Asthma